gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 `AVATAR_UPLOAD_PATH`|Path to store user uploaded avatars.
 `GRAVATAR_SOURCE`|Can be `gravatar`, `duoshuo` or anything like `http://cn.gravatar.com/avatar/`.
 `DISABLE_GRAVATAR`|Enable this to use local avatars only.
 `ENABLE_FEDERATED_AVATAR`|Indicate whether to enable for federated avatars (see http://www.libravatar.org).
-This value will be forced to be false in offline mode or Gravatar is disbaled.
+This value will be forced to be false in offline mode or Gravatar is disabled.

 ### Attachment (`attachment`)